🔐 Security & Audits

 • Every instruction defensively checks the transaction’s instruction sysvar, enabling full visibility into the entire transaction context (CTX)—not just the current instruction.

-• If we detect an unknown or untrusted program involved—either because our instruction is reached via CPI or because the same transaction includes foreign program instructions (e.g., flash-loan orchestration)—we abort the transaction.
+• If the program detects an unknown or untrusted program involved—either because the instruction is reached via unknown CPI or because the same transaction includes foreign program instructions (e.g., flash-loan orchestration)-the smart contract aborts the transaction.

 • This approach prevents classes of exploits seen in Solana DeFi (e.g., Mango Markets – Oct 11, 2022; Nirvana Finance – Jul 28, 2022; Solvent SVT Flash Loan – Aug 26, 2023) where attackers drive the victim program from their own malicious program.